raspberrypi/documentation/configuration/wireless/access-point.md

 ## Configuring a static IP

-To act as a server we need the server to have a static IP address.
-This documentation assumes we are using the standard 192.168.x.x IP address for our wireless network, so we will assign the server the IP address 192.168.0.1
+To act as a server, the Raspberry Pi needs to have a static IP address assigned tothe wireless port.
+This documentation assumes we are using the standard 192.168.x.x IP address for our wireless network, so we will assign the server the IP address 192.168.0.1.
+It is also assumed that the wireless device being use is `wlan0`.

-Firstly the standard interface handling for `wlan0` needs to be disabled.
+First the standard interface handling for `wlan0` needs to be disabled.
 Normally the dhcpd daemon will search the network for another DHCP server to assign a IP address to `wlan0`, this is disabled by editing the configuration file
 ```
-nano /etc/dhcp.conf
+sudo nano /etc/dhcp.conf
 ```
 Add `denyinterfaces wlan0` to the end of the file but above any other added `interface` lines and save the file.

 To configure the static IP address, edit the interfaces configuration file with
 ```
-sudo nano /etc/netowrk/interfaces
+sudo nano /etc/network/interfaces
 ```
 Find the `wlan0` section and edit it so its looks like the following.
 ```